somritabanerjee/cme216-spring-2020/Homework/HW4/ADCME_setup.md

 ---

-PyPlot is using tkagg backend, which is known to cause crashes on MacOS (#410); use the MPLBACKEND environment variable to request a different backend.
+PyPlot is using tkagg backend, which is known to cause crashes on macOS (#410); use the MPLBACKEND environment variable to request a different backend.

 ---